ReyesHerrera/ToDoListApp/ReadMe.md

 16. User can color code tasks.
 17. User can mark task complete.
 18. User can unmark task to not complete.

+If We have Time
+19. Use passport google oauth as an option for log in.